Volunteering in Nepal

 Credit for volunteering in Nangi is available through the Univ. of Nebraska.
 Contact the treasurer of the Himanchal Education Foundation, Dr. Leonard Skov (firstname.lastname@example.org).

-ALLISON LINCE-BENTLEY graduated from Carlton College in 2002.
+ALLISON LINCE-BENTLEY graduated from Carlton College.